-The Lively Wearable also comes with automatic fall detection.
-Keep in mind that fall detection works best when the device is worn around the neck rather than on the wrist.
+The Lively Wearable also comes with automatic fall detection — sort of.
+As we mentioned earlier, fall detection works best when the device is worn around the neck rather than on the wrist.
 To accommodate this, the Lively Wearable comes with a lanyard to which it can be attached.

 You are required to purchase the equipment, which is just $49.95, making it one of the more affordable medical alert watches on the market.
 To cover monthly monitoring, Lively offers a tiered pricing system.
 The Basic Package, which covers monthly monitoring only, costs $24.95 per month, a competitive rate for on-the-go systems.
 The Preferred Package costs $29.95 and covers monthly monitoring, the telehealth service, and the Lively Link App, which provides extra services to caregivers.
 The Ultimate Package includes everything in the Preferred Package plus fall detection.
 It costs $39.95 per month.
 Finally, take note that Lively charges a $35 activation fee.